Rytisgit/SmartContracts-Web3/README.md

 ## Requirements

-Metamask plugin adn browser that supports it
+Metamask plugin and browser that supports it

 Hosted website - I hosted it in window IIS localhost

-Acces to an ethereum blockhain acccount, tested with ganache localy, in remix IDE and with ROPSTEN test network
+Access to an ethereum blockhain acccount, tested with ganache localy, in remix IDE and with ROPSTEN test network